Skip to main content

 All project costs are carefully considered and documented in board proceedings.
 We’re a small water district, which means that our project costs are directly reflected in the cost of our services.
 For this reason, we prioritize the most pressing repairs and upgrades first while always looking for ways to collaborate with the City and reduce costs as much as possible.

-CURRENT PROJECTS (To Date):
+DETAILS ON ALL CURRENT PROJECTS (To Date):

 Wastewater System Upgrades: